simdjson/simdjson/README.md

  ./jsonpointer jsonexamples/twitter.json /statuses/0/id /statuses/1/id /statuses/2/id /statuses/3/id /statuses/4/id /statuses/5/id
 ```

-In C++, given a `ParsedJson`, we can move to a node with the `move_to` method, passing a `std::string` representing the JSON Pointer query.
+In C++, given a `document::parser`, we can move to a node with the `move_to` method, passing a `std::string` representing the JSON Pointer query.

 ## Navigating the parsed document

-From a `simdjson::ParsedJson` instance, you can create an iterator (of type `simdjson::ParsedJson::Iterator` which is in fact `simdjson::ParsedJson::BasicIterator<DEFAULT_MAX_DEPTH>` ) via a constructor:
+From a `simdjson::document::parser` instance, you can create an iterator (of type `simdjson::document::parser::Iterator` which is in fact `simdjson::document::parser::BasicIterator<DEFAULT_MAX_DEPTH>` ) via a constructor:

 ```
-ParsedJson::Iterator pjh(pj); // pj is a ParsedJSON
+document::parser::Iterator pjh(parser); // parser is a ParsedJSON
 ```

-You then have access to the following methods on the resulting `simdjson::ParsedJson::Iterator`  instance:
+You then have access to the following methods on the resulting `simdjson::document::parser::Iterator`  instance:

-* `bool is_ok() const`: whether you have a valid iterator, will be false if your parent parsed ParsedJson is not a valid JSON.
+* `bool is_ok() const`: whether you have a valid iterator, will be false if your parent parsed document::parser is not a valid JSON.
 * `size_t get_depth() const`:  returns the current depth (start at 1 with 0 reserved for the fictitious root node)
 * `int8_t get_scope_type() const`: a scope is a series of nodes at the same depth, typically it is either an object (`{`) or an array (`[`).
 The root node has type 'r'.
 * `bool move_forward()`:  move forward in document order